-Unleavened flatbread is a type of food whose origins belong to a distant past.
-Over time, it has evolved in many forms: ‘Piadina Romagnola’ is one of them.
-Not surprisingly, its name is closely linked to one of the Italian regions that are most interesting from a culinary point of view, Romagna.
-Let’s find out the fascinating history of this delicacy, learn its most intimate secrets and savor its most authentic taste thanks to the precious help of the Consortium of its most traditional producers.
+Unleavened flatbread is a type of food of very ancient origins.
+Over the millennia, it has evolved in many forms: Piadina is one of them.
+Let’s find out the fascinating history of this delicacy, the secrets of its preparation, and many interesting curiosities, with the precious help of the Consortium of its most traditional producers.

-The origins of Piadina.
+The history of Piadina.

 It’s almost impossible to determine the date of birth of ‘Piadina’: we know for sure that it’s the result of the evolution of ‘unleavened bread’ (‘azzimo’ *1), whose origins are lost in time (*2).
 This could explain why specialties similar to it, sharing the same ancestor, are part of the culinary traditions of many Mediterranean, African and Asian countries (*3).

-CLASSICAL PERIOD:
+CLASSICAL PERIOD

 The first evidence of the preparation of unleavened flatbreads (the ancestors of Piadina) in the Italian peninsula, dates back to the Etruscan period: as early as the 10th century BC, this people used to cook circular doughs made with water and cereal flours.
 A tradition later adopted by the Romans (*4), who particularly appreciated the great practicality of this food: it was, in fact, an excellent alternative to bread, quick to cook, and therefore excellent for feeding their legions.
 It was also widely used in religious ceremonies and patrician banquets (*5).

-MIDDLE AGES:
+MIDDLE AGES

 During the Middle Ages, the consumption of these flatbreads was widespread in many regions (*6) and especially in the area corresponding to present-day Romagna.
 They soon became the food par excellence of the poorest people, used when bread, for various reasons, started running low (*7).
 In times of famine their main ingredient, wheat flour (*8), could be added (or replaced) with cheaper cereal flours (*9).